ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 **6. Miscellaneous**

-(a) *Amendments.* Any provision of this Agreement may be amended, waived or modified only upon the written consent of both of the Parties.
+(a) *Amendments.* Any provision of this Agreement may be amended, waived or modified only upon the mutual written agreement of both Parties.

 (b) *Notices.* Any notice required or permitted by this Agreement will be deemed sufficient when delivered personally or by overnight courier or sent by email to the relevant address listed on the signature page, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the Party to be notified at such Party’s address listed on the signature page, as subsequently modified by written notice.